jessecomeau87/Boot/README.md

 - It's measured in Volts.

-- (I think they are converted through ElectroMechanics.)
+- (I think they are converted, Analog to Digital, through ElectroMechanics.)

 - There are two types of Digital Circuits: Combinational, Sequential.